Your membership has expired

 If you’re a fan of features, this lamp is for you.
 It’s got four different brightness settings and different color choices, and you can set three timer shut-offs for 2, 4, and 8 hours.
 The lamp height is adjustable, but our tester found the base to be a bit unwieldy, so it may not fit every candle.
 Its metal material also made spilled wax a little annoying to clean.

-This humidifier, rated for small rooms, is a fantastic balance of quality and price.
-It’s a top-rated model; it handled every one of our tests with ease, and it has an indicator when the water level is low, so it’s easy to know when you need to add more (and it shuts off automatically if you don’t get there in time).
-With perfect scores across the board and a price under $50, it’s a no-brainer.
+This humidifier is a fantastic balance of quality and price for small rooms.
+It’s a top-rated model; it handled every one of our tests with ease, and it has a low-water indicator so you know when to add more (and it shuts off automatically if you don’t get there in time).
+With great scores and a price under $50, it’s a no-brainer.

 Vacuums

 At 8.1 pounds, the Shark Ultralight PetPro HZ702 is extremely light.
-It’s outstanding at picking up pet hair and impressive at cleaning edges and bare floors, though it does only a so-so job of vacuuming debris from carpet.
-One impressive feature is that the top of the vacuum can be detached and hooked to the bottom for easy storage.
+It’s outstanding at picking up pet hair, cleaning edges and bare floors—though it does less well vacuuming debris from carpet.
+One impressive feature is that the vacuum’s top can be detached and attached to the bottom for easy storage.
 It also comes with an odor neutralizer to prevent bad smells from developing in the machine.

 Speakers